 The Association leases office space.
-The Association entered into a lease agreement on January 31, 2018 with CP Development.
-The term of the lease is from 2018 through 2023.
-In March 2023 the Association renewed the lease through February 2027.
+The original term of the lease was from 2018 through 2023 and then the lease was renewed through February 2027.

-The Association recognized \$28,849 in lease expense during 2022 and 2021.
+The Association recognized \$28,849 in lease expense during 2023 and 2022.

 Because the Association does not have access to the rate implicit in the lease, it utilizes the US Treasury rate as the incremental borrowing rate.
-The weighted average discount rate associated with operating leases as of December 31, 2022 and 2021 is 2.58%
+The weighted average discount rate associated with operating leases as of December 31, 2023 and 2022 is 2.58%

-Future minimum lease payments under the non-cancellable lease as of December 31, 2022 are as follows:
+Future minimum lease payments under the non-cancellable lease as of December 31, 2023 are as follows: